 Additionally, you can avail of an additional MYR 30 discount if you head to the link above, and use this special coupon exclusive for Birdwatching Asia readers: RETEVFDA

-The coupon is valid until 30 June 2026, and is valid for purchases of the upgraded SV202 series binoculars.
+The coupon is valid until 30 June 2026 and applies to purchases of the upgraded SV202 series binoculars.

 The competition

-Below are a non-exhaustive selection of binoculars in the sub-MYR 1000 category in the Malaysia market.
+Below is a non-exhaustive selection of binoculars priced under MYR 1000 in the Malaysian market.
 None of the below have ‘ED’ glass.

 Conclusion